nikhil0897/JavaScript-Assignment-1/README.md

-# JavaScript-Assignment-1
+# My-home-page
-This repository contains the solution to JavaScript Assignment 1 which is a part of training at ZeMoSo Technologies.
-Thank you!
+This is the repository containing the HTML and CSS assignment over the training course at ZeMoSo Technologies.

+## Steps to follow
+1. Copy "nikhil0897.github.io" and paste it to the address bar, hit enter.
+1. To review the code or run offline, download the zip-file and extract.
+2. Run index.html to browse my web page.